SalomePlatform/adao/doc/en/snippets/Minimizer_DFO.rst

   "COBYLA" (minimization, with or without constraints, by linear approximation, see [Powell94]_ [Powell98]_).
-  "NEWUOA" (minimization, with or without constraints, by iterative quadratic approximation, see [Powell04]_), "POWELL" (minimization, unconstrained, using conjugate directions, see [Powell64]_), "SIMPLEX" (minimization, with or without constraints, using Nelder-Mead simplex algorithm, see [Nelder65]_), "SUBPLEX" (minimization, with or without constraints, using Nelder-Mead on a sequence of subspaces, see [Rowan90]_).
+  "NEWUOA" (minimization, with or without constraints, by iterative quadratic approximation, see [Powell04]_), "POWELL" (minimization, unconstrained, using conjugate directions, see [Powell64]_), "SIMPLEX" (minimization, with or without constraints, using Nelder-Mead simplex algorithm, see [Nelder65]_ and [WikipediaNM]_), "SUBPLEX" (minimization, with or without constraints, using Nelder-Mead simplex algorithm on a sequence of subspaces, see [Rowan90]_).
   Only the "POWELL" minimizer does not allow to deal with boundary constraints, all the others take them into account if they are present in the case definition.